Palash90/site-assets/target/blogs/setting-up-a-site/README.md

 1. Using Termux to change files on the go.
 1. The power of acode and its acodex terminal
+  - After trying for an hour, I liked the IDE and purchased it.
+But if you don't want, you don't have to purchase.
+  - With termux in the back, acode and acode terminal just gives thw feel of VS Code like code editing and running.
+One less barrier.
+I can write when idea strikes.
+I still think, python coding would be difficult on small screen.
+But, the idea was not to write python or any code on mobile.
 1. Using Google analytics
     - Use of ReactGA.pageview
     - Fixing it with ReactGA.send